 Income Statement Comparison

-The following table summarizes the most recent income statement metrics for indie Semiconductor, Inc. (INDI) and MicroVision, Inc. (MVIS), providing a clear side-by-side comparison of their financial performance.
+This table compares key income statement metrics for indie Semiconductor, Inc. and MicroVision, Inc. for the fiscal year 2024, highlighting their financial performance.

 |---|---|---|